Table of Contents

 The name WAV stands for Waveform Audio File Format.
 WAV files were created by IBM and Microsoft as a way to store audio streams on PCs but it soon became a more standard way to store music in files.

-WAV files are usually not compressed and can be quite large in size.
+WAV files are usually not compressed and can be quite large.

 WAV files are also lossless and allow you to keep your audio files in their uncompressed state.
 Compared to lossy audio formats such as MP3, WAV files provide a higher quality of sound as no data is lost during compression.